 We need your help conducting these regular exams in order to meet the AHCCCStargeted state standard.
-Providers need to document all immunizations in the Arizona State Immunization Information System (ASIIS) on a monthly basis.
 Providers must use correct coding guidelines to ensure accurate reporting for EPSDT services.
-If you have questions or suggestions related to EPSDT or well childcare, please call our health education line at (800) 424-5891.or contact ADHS at 602-364-3642.
+If you have questions or suggestions related to EPSDT or well child care, please call our health education line at (800) 424-5891.

-Prenatal care
+Prenatal Care